antzGames/OpenVAT-for-Godot/README.md

 	- `Model Format` = `glTF Binary`
 	- `Image Format` = `EXR16`
 2. The Blender OpenVAT Tool output will be 3 files.
 Copy these 3 files into your Godot project:
-	- a `.glb` file - single mesh version of your 3D model
+	- a `.glb` file - single mesh version of your 3D model (Note: Many have reported problems with this GLB.
+If you get warping, export the mesh under the `OpenVATPreview` in Blender instead.)
 	- a `.exr` file - vertex and normal (packed together) encoded Vertex Animation Texture (VAT)
 	- a `.json` file - contains the min/max extents and animation meta data for your model
 3. Make sure the `.exr` file is re-imported with compress mode as `Lossless` and turn off `Generate` Mipmaps.